 If you need help making a decision, take a look at our list of reasons to, and not to, install iPadOS 14.1.

 iPad users are running into problems on the newest versions of iPadOS 14.

 The current list of problems includes installation issues, Exchange problems, weird battery drain, issues with first and third-party apps, issues with Face ID, UI lag, Wi-Fi issues, issues with Widgets, and Bluetooth issues.

 iOS 14.1/iPadOS 14.1 users have discovered a bug related to iPadOS 14’s default app settings.
 If you update your selected default app (Chrome, Gmail, etc) in the App Store, it will get removed from the default app slot.

 The bug has apparently been fixed in Apple’s upcoming iPadOS 14.2 update.

 — David Clarke (@DCOneFourSeven) October 21, 2020

 If you encounter a problem on your tablet, have a look at our list of fixes for the most common software issues.
 We’ve also released tips that will help you improve performance and tips that should help you improve battery life.

-If you can’t handle the iPadOS 14.1 update’s performance on your iPad you can downgrade its software in an attempt to improve performance.
-Apple is currently signing iPadOS 14.0.1.
+If you can’t handle the iPadOS 14.1 update’s performance on your iPad, note that you can no longer downgrade its software in an attempt to improve performance.
+Apple has stopped signing iPadOS 14.0.1.

-You can’t move back to anything older than iPadOS 14.0.1.
-So those of you jumping up from iPadOS 14.0 and iPadOS 13.7 and below need to feel confident about the move to iPadOS 14.
+You can’t move back to anything older than iPadOS 14.0.1 either.
+So those of you jumping up from iPadOS 14.0.1, iPadOS 14.0 and iPadOS 13 should be careful moving to iPadOS 14.1.
 Once you make the move, there’s no going back.

 iPadOS 14.1 Update: What’s New